ppy/osu-wiki/news/2022/2022-08-01-osumonthly-1.md

 #### Speed of the gods

 Whew!
-If you thought the pick for osu! was crazy, wait 'till you watch [shinchikuhome](https://osu.ppy.sh/users/3174184)'s DT play on [Apollo](https://osu.ppy.sh/beatmapsets/1739877#taiko/3558252)!
+If you thought the pick for osu! was crazy, wait 'till you watch ::shinchikuhome::{ user-id=3174184 }'s DT play on [Apollo](https://osu.ppy.sh/beatmapsets/1739877#taiko/3558252)!

 This taiko play is set at an average of 411 BPM.
 Yes, you read that right, **411 BPM**!
 This is truly an insane play for any speed enthusiast and absolute taiko enjoyer.
 Make sure to show some love and enjoy the absolute speed demon plays shinichikuhome is known for!